Anthroposophical research extends into many areas and there are thousands of initiatives inspired by the work of Rudolf Steiner and anthroposophy.

 being human is partially supported by advertising; more information is available here.

-- The anthroposophy in america e-news is an email broadcast created by the US society.
+The anthroposophy in america e-news is an occasional email broadcast.
 You can sign up for the e-news in the red-orange box at right.
 The Rudolf Steiner Library also has a newsletter; you can sign up on the library's page (click "View Our e-News Archive").

 Classics from the Journal for Anthroposophy

-The central region and several branches of the US society publish newsletters, including
+The central region and several branches of the US society publish newsletters.

-- The Correspondence for members in the central region of the USA (email)
+- The Correspondence, for members in the central region of the USA, is online here.

 - The Listener for the area of Spring Valley, NY and adjacent NJ and CT (email)